Piano Sonata in A-flat major, D 557 (Schubert): Movements

-This movement has a dance-like character.

-The fact that the last movement is in the key of E-flat major rather than the tonic key of A-flat major is evidence in favor of Schubert possibly intending to add a fourth movement, although the extant third movement has much of the character of a finale.
-At the time this was written it was quite unusual to end a composition in another key than its tonic, however Schubert did do this in some of his early works, e.g. D. 553 ("Auf der Donau", beginning in E-flat major and ending in F-sharp minor).
+The final movement has a dance-like character.
+The fact that it is in the key of E♭ major rather than the tonic key of A♭ major is evidence in favor of Schubert possibly intending to add a fourth movement, although the extant third movement has much of the character of a finale.
+At the time this was written it was quite unusual to end a composition in another key than its tonic, however Schubert did do this in some of his early works, e.g. D. 553 ("Auf der Donau", beginning in E♭ major and ending in F♯ minor).

 Score

 The sonata was first published in 1888, in the Breitkopf & Härtel complete edition.